BetterTyped/hyper-fetch/packages/sockets/README.md

 ## About

 **`Hyper Fetch Sockets`** is a library for handling `web sockets` and `server sent events`.
-Thanks to it, we get a **neutral layer of control** thanks to which we can easily integrate any available solution for dynamic two-way communication.
+Thanks to it, we get a **neutral layer of control** to which we can easily integrate any available solution for dynamic two-way communication.

 ## Features